syncfusion-content/xamarin-docs/Xamarin/SfBorder/Getting-started.md

 ### Adding SfBorder reference

 Syncfusion components for Xamarin.Forms are available in [nuget.org](https://www.nuget.org).
-To add the text input layout control to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.
+To add the border control to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![Xamarin Forms SfBorder Nuget reference](images/Xamarin_Forms_Border_Nuget.png)

 To learn more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).

 N> Install the same version of the core NuGet in all the projects.
-The text input layout control will be available in core NuGet from v16.3.0.x onwards.
+The border control will be available in core NuGet from v16.3.0.x onwards.

 I> From v16.2.0.x, you have to include a license key in your project if you reference Syncfusion assemblies from the trial setup or NuGet feed.
 Please refer to this [documentation](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Xamarin applications and using our components.